Taxes on Cryptocurrency in Canada

 Preparing to pay tax on NFT or cryptocurrency in Canada will help you manage your finances and keep cryptocurrency trading profitable.
 The challenge is calculating crypto tax in Canada, and it can change as your earnings shift throughout the year.

-When you earn crypto, whether it is from mining, staking, or accepting payment in cryptocurrency, you must report it as income at the fair market value for the currency at the time of the transaction.
+When you earn cryptocurrency, whether it is from mining, staking, or accepting payment in cryptocurrency, you must report it as income at the fair market value for the currency at the time of the transaction.

 Stolen or Lost Crypto in Canada